eliasmagn/amazon_invoices/readme.md

 - Headless-friendly Selenium workflow that logs into the Amazon Business reports page and discovers newly available invoice PDFs.
 - Optional switch to use the active Selenium session cookies with `requests` for fast, reliable downloads.
 - Automatic PDF parsing to capture totals and payment references, saved to an SQLite database.
+- Locale-aware normalization of invoice totals so German and English formatted amounts are interpreted consistently.
 - Qt-based table view that supports searching, sorting, and running totals over the downloaded invoices.
 - Worker reloads environment configuration on every invocation, so updated credentials or directories entered in the GUI are used immediately.